-The Eastern Bay area consists of the following:
+The Eastern Bay webpage contains the following:

 This region includes the New Meadows River and southwestern Phippsburg to Cape Small.
 The New Meadows River is located in the northeastern corner of Casco Bay in Maine.
 Its 23 square mile watershed includes parts of five towns: Phippsburg (46 % of total watershed area), West Bath (33 %), Brunswick (11 %), Harpswell (11 %), and Bath (1 %).
 While the total population of the five municipalities surrounding the New Meadows is close to 40,000, the number living in the watershed itself is estimated to be less than two thousand, making it a relatively undeveloped area within the more densely settled Casco Bay region.
 However, second home owners and seasonal visitors are not counted in this estimate.